My Domains Are Not Resolving

 If the domain name has not been registered, then naturally, it will not work.
 A website cannot work properly with a domain that is not registered.
 To register a domain name with HostGator, please go to register.hostgator.com.

 For a list of the types of domains HostGator can register, please refer to the following article:

 Point DNS to the Hosting Account

-It is imperative that the DNS is correctly pointing to the hosting account.
-Whether the domain is being pointed by name servers or A records, the DNS must be exact and have been changed from the correct DNS host file or the site may not propagate correctly or at all.
+The DNS must be correctly pointing to the hosting account.
+Whether the domain is being pointed by name servers or A records, the DNS must be exact and have been changed from the correct DNS host file, or the site may not propagate correctly or at all.
 For name servers, ensure that these are changed at the domain's registrar.
-A records must be changed whereever the domain's host file is located.
+A records must be changed whenever the domain's host file is located.